Configuring Evergreen ILS as an authentication provider for OpenAthens

 The final two areas to configure are permission set rules and attribute mappings:

-• Permission set rules so that your users as assigned an appropriate set of resources
+• Permission set rules so that your users are assigned an appropriate set of resources

-• Attribute mappings so that OpenAthens can make use of data passed it by your source
+• Attribute mappings so that OpenAthens can make use of data passed it by your source.

-• OpenAthens will cache these attributes when the user signs in, so changes at your end won't be picked up until the next time the user starts an OpenAthens session.
+OpenAthens will cache these attributes when the user signs in, so changes at your end won't be picked up until the next time the user starts an OpenAthens session

 Both of these functions can only look at data in the attributes array you pass.